DannyBen/jobly-docs/building-jobs/solo-jobs.md

 Solo Jobs \(also known as Unique Jobs\) will register a lock key in redis before execution, which will prevent subsequent jobs with the same fingerprint from running until the lock is released.
 The lock will be automatically removed when the job completes \(even if it fails\), or after a one hour expiration period.

+When a job is skipped due to locking, it will execute the `on_skip` callback.

 ## Job Fingerprint

 By default, the job's fingerprint is built of its class name and its parameters.
 You can specify a different fingerprint in one of two ways: